Pre-Black Friday special: Get a Netgear Nighthawk Wi-Fi 6 router for $99

 Want to know more?
 Check out Netgear's full spec sheet for the device.

-Discuss: Black Friday 2019 deal: Get a Netgear Nighthawk Wi-Fi 6 router for $99 at Walmart
+Discuss: Black Friday 2019 deal: Snag a Netgear Nighthawk Wi-Fi 6 router for $99 at Walmart

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.